browser-host/homepage-clock/README.md

 ## How to make it yours:
 1. Clone the project
+2. Find the getWeatherData() function and change the api key in the get request to your own free key from weatherapi.com
+3. Change the location in the get request to your own local weather
-2. Setup GitHub Pages for the repository to deploy from branch
+4. Setup GitHub Pages for the repository to deploy from branch
-3. Select 'gh-pages' branch as the branch to deploy from
+5. Select 'gh-pages' branch as the branch to deploy from
-4. Use a browser plugin to set your site as the browser's homepage
+6. Use a browser plugin to set your site as the browser's homepage
-5. Make any changes you want, remember to run 'npm run deploy' to see your changes live
+7. Make any other changes you want, remember to run 'npm run deploy' to see your changes live

 I use New Tab Homepage for Firefox